GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Like a financial debt, the technical debt incurs interest payments, which come in the form of the extra effort that we have to do in future development because of the quick and dirty design choice.
+> ### A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
+They are, in short, a perfect match.
 >
-> ~ *Martin Fowler*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts